giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 - `run_csf_opensees.py`

-This script reads the tower YAML file, extracts the sectional properties along the tower axis, and builds a beam finite-element model using force-based beam-column elements with two-point Gauss integration.
+This script reads the tower YAML file, extracts the sectional properties along the tower axis, and builds a beam finite-element model.
+The tower is loaded with a transverse tip force, a torsional tip moment, and a uniform distributed transverse load.
 The tip displacement and torsional rotation are computed for several uniform discretizations, from 4 to 32 elements.

 The beam model uses force-based beam-column elements with two-point Gauss integration per element.